KaveenE/gitlab-ci/README.md

 Follow these steps for install `gitlab runner` on your droplet:

-Simply download one of the binaries for your system (replace `latest` with some version if necessary, eg: `v16.9.1`):
+Simply download one of the binaries for your system (replace `latest` with some version if you need to match with your Gitlab Instance, eg: `v16.9.1`):

 ```
 # Linux x86-64